Anatomy

 Your Florida Orthopaedic Institute physician will consider several things when determining the best treatment plan for your child.
 These things include:

-There are both non-surgical and surgical treatment options available for scoliosis.
-Surgical treatments are only recommended if the spinal curve is greater than 45° to 50° or if non-surgical treatments are unsuccessful.
+There are both nonsurgical and surgical treatment options available for scoliosis.
+Surgical treatments are only recommended if the spinal curve is greater than 45°-50° or if nonsurgical treatments are unsuccessful.

-• Observation.
-If your child’s spinal curve is less than 25°, or if he or she is almost full-grown, your physician may recommend simply monitoring the curve to make sure it does not get worse.
-Your physician will recheck your child ever 6 to 12 months and schedule x-rays regularly until your child is fully grown.
+• Observation – If your child’s spinal curve is less than 25°, or if he or she is almost full-grown, your physician may recommend simply monitoring the curve to make sure it does not get worse.
+Your physician will recheck your child every 6 to 12 months and schedule X-rays regularly until your child is fully grown.

 Surgery may be recommended if bracing did not work or if your child’s spinal curve is greater than 45°-50°.
 Spinal fusion is the primary surgical procedure used to straighten the spine.
 During this procedure, the spinal bones that make up the spinal curve deformity are realigned.
 Small pieces of bone (bone graft) are placed into the spaces between the vertebrae and fused together with the realigned section of the spine.
 Metal rods are usually used to hold the bones in place until the fusion happens, attached to the bone using hooks, screws, and wires.
 Only the deformed section of the spine is fused together, everything else is left alone.